CSC207-2022F-UofT/course-project-all-for-one/README.md

 and you can press "edit/create" button in the User Center page.
 It will pop out a new page, the edit page.
 You can edit or create your profile in this page.
 After you modifying the profile, pressing the button "save".
 All the change will be save.
 THe edit page will dispose and pop back to the User Center Page.
+## Wallet Feature
+This feature allows users to check the balance of their wallet.
+Users can have access to their wallet by clicking the "Wallet" button on User Center Page.
+The amount of balance will change with orders placed.
+When users buy something, the amount of balance in their wallet will decrease.
+If users post their items on our platform and are bought by other users, the amount of balance in these seller's wallet will increase.
+## Purchase History Feature
+This feature records all orders that are related to the user.
+Users can check their purchase history by clicking the "Purchase History" button on User Center Page.
+Purchase History contains a list of orders with some information about each order included: the title of the item, seller's or buyer's username, and the price of the item.
+Also, each order indicates whether the user was acting as a seller or a buyer in this transaction.
+The size of purchase history will increase with orders placed.
+Please buy some items on our platform to allow this feature to function successfully. in terms of how to place an order, please see Trade Feature for details.